Home Blog aircraft fuel pumps, made simple

 Ejector Pumps are used to help ensure liquid fuel is always at the pump’s inlet, maintaining a constant flow of fuel from the pump to the tank.
 These make sure vapor pockets do not form, which could cause structural damage to the aircraft.

-Pulsating Electric Pumps, or plunger-type fuel pumps, are commonly used for smaller aircraft because they are less expensive and work the same as centrifugal fuel pumps on larger aircraft.
+Pulsating aircraft electric fuel pumps, or plunger-type fuel pumps, are commonly used for smaller aircraft because they are less expensive and work the same as centrifugal fuel pumps on larger aircraft.
 These pumps use a plunger mechanism to pull fuel in and out; during starting they provide fuel before the engine-driven pump kicks in and can be used at higher altitudes to prevent vapor lock.

 Vane-Type Fuel Pumps are the most common fuel pumps used for reciprocating-engine aircraft.
 These pumps can be used as engine-driven primary fuel pumps and as auxiliary/boost pumps.
 Vane-type pumps ensure a consistent amount of fuel is kept moving; this can sometimes cause fuel levels to be too high, so most vane pumps have a pressure relief feature that helps with regulation.
 The relief valve setting adjusts automatically to provide the correct amount of fuel as air pressure changes due to altitude or turbocharger outlet pressure.